 Known as Garaanngaddim to the local Indigenous people, Horizontal Falls is the location of a strange and beautiful natural phenomenon that lies on the Kimberley coast.
 This site features two narrow gorges, with tidal flows responsible for a horizontal waterfall effect on the ebb and flow of the tide.
 These stunning waterfalls were described by Sir David Attenborough as "one of the greatest natural wonders of the world."
 This incredible place offers breathtaking photo opportunities and memories that will last a lifetime.

 Gibb River Road

 The Gibb River Road allows you to get well and truly off the beaten track.
-Once you go "over the range" near the Gibb River, you are set for a 660 km journey through ancient gorges, untouched wilderness areas, and cattle stations the size of European nations.
+Once you go "over the range" near the Gibb River, you are set for a 660 km journey through ancient gorges, untouched wilderness areas, ancient Indigenous rock art, and cattle stations the size of European nations.
 While it takes a couple of weeks to drive the entire route, you can enjoy sections of the Gibb River Road, including locations such as Windjana Gorge, Lennard Gorge, Tunnel Creek, Drysdale River Station, and El Questro Wilderness Park.

 The Cockburn Range is a majestic location located on the Gibb River Road.
 This imposing and highly scenic destination lies just one hour from Kununurra and sits entirely on private land owned by El Questro Wilderness Park.
 Luckily, you can easily visit the range via 4WD, on foot, or on a scenic flight with some of the most amazing views on the planet.
 The scale of this place is hard to believe, rising more than 600 m above the plains and shaped like a round fortress.